sjdavalle/pe-compass/README.md

 # PROJECT USAGE
-This project is not focused on building a binary parser, it is an analytics project.
+This project is not focused on building a binary parser, **it is an analytics project**.
 The binary provided here with rust is the `workhorse` that is used to baseline a computer's *on-disk* binaries from filesystem locations.

+# PROJECT MOTIVATION
-The project is created as a need to build custom datasets and pipelines around DLL telemetry and its context.
+The project is created as a need to build custom datasets and pipelines around DLL telemetry and its **context** with large scale requirements - i.e., > ~750K PE Files per day.

 By context we mean the informational value afforded by the type of data that can be acquired by DLLs imported in a Portable Executable file - PE file.